ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 rules are not enforced in Haskell, so it does not exactly help our understanding just by looking at the type.

-This is an intersting bit of trade-off: the higher abstraction you use (and therefore the fewer assumptions you make), the more general you make your code and the more difficult it is to reason about it without context.
+This is an intersting bit of trade-off: **the higher abstraction you use** (and therefore the fewer assumptions you make), the more general you make your code and **the more difficult it is to reason about it without context**.

-For instance, did you now that functions with monoidal output also form a monoid?
+For instance, did you know that functions with monoidal output also form a monoid?
 So this works:

 ```haskell